3 May 2017

 What is best for your business?

 Parallax scrolling is nowadays used across a wide variety of websites, including portfolios, corporate sites, landing pages, and so on.
 However, it’s very important that you invest the proper time and seek the best advice to determine if this is the most effective design format for your business.
-Generally it is best used for websites that serve to begin a relationship with prospects that do now house complex and word heavy content and that are not e-commerce.
+Generally it is best used for websites that serve to begin a relationship with prospects and don’t need to house complex, word heavy content or e-commerce.

-Want to learn more about how a refresh of your brand and website can bring more value for your business?
+Want to learn more about how a refresh of your brand and website can win more customers?
 Get in touch with the team at Make it Happen.